saabdoli/emacsconfig/README.md

 This is my emacs config folder.

-This is a vanilla version of Emacs 24 with Evil at default settings.
+This configuration include Evil Mode, with Evil Escape Mode, and Evil-Leader.